Support Mental Health During The Holidays

 Sleep is number one when it comes to managing stress and staying healthy.
 But it sure doesn’t come easy to us all.
 Along with a good bedtime routine like reading or practicing breathwork to calm your mind before bed and unplugging and keeping screens out of the room, Uleva Sleep Extra Strength is your new go-to supplement for catching up on much-needed ZZZs during the holiday season.

-These CBD capsules combine a higher dose of melatonin, a naturally-occurring hormone that regulates our body’s sleep rhythm, with the balancing effect of CBD.
+These hemp capsules combine a higher dose of melatonin, a naturally-occurring hormone that regulates our body’s sleep rhythm, with the balancing effect of cannabinoids.
 It features advanced time-release technology for calibrated melatonin delivery to help you fall — and actually stay — asleep throughout the night.
-These CBD capsules contain 2.5X the CBD and 4X the melatonin of our regular Uleva Sleep supplements to manage occasional sleeplessness, and give even the most restless among us some solid shut-eye.
+These hemp capsules contain 2.5X the cannabinoids and 4X the melatonin of our regular Uleva Sleep supplements to manage occasional sleeplessness, and give even the most restless among us some solid shut-eye.

 JUST SAY NO